Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{\psro and its Variants.} The seminal work of \citet{Lanctot2017AGame-Theoretic} introduced \psro as a general framework for multi-agent reinforcement learning. \psro iteratively expands a population of policies by training a new best-response policy against a meta-game mixture of the existing population.
 A core challenge of \psro is its reliance on a full $k \times k$ payoff matrix, where $k$ is the number of policies in the population.
 This leads to $\mathcal{O}(k^2)$ computation overhead per iteration and $\mathcal{O}(k)$ memory overhead to store individual policies, both of which become bottlenecks in large-scale settings \citep{Shao2024PurifiedPSRO, Zhou2022EfficientPSRO}.
 This has motivated a line of work on more efficient variants.
-For example, \citet{Smith2021IterativeEGS} propose training a best-response against a single opponent, reducing computation but potentially limiting diversity.
+For instance, \textsc{Efficient \psro} (\textsc{E-psro}) \citep{Zhou2022EfficientPSRO} minimizes evaluation costs by formulating the solver as an unrestricted-restricted game.
+Similarly, \citet{Smith2021IterativeEGS} propose training a best-response against a single opponent, reducing computation but potentially limiting diversity.
 The double oracle (DO) family of algorithms, including \textsc{Xdo} \citep{McAleer2021XDOADouble} and \textsc{Edo} \citep{Huang2022EfficientDO}, focus on finding equilibria more efficiently, often by guaranteeing linear convergence or monotonic exploitability reduction \citep{McAleer2022AnytimeOptimal}. \textit{However, these methods can still suffer from issues like performance oscillations or slow convergence due to the need for a full set of strategies \citep{Huang2022EfficientDO}.
 In contrast, \gems avoids these issues entirely by replacing the explicit payoff matrix with unbiased Monte Carlo rollouts and the discrete set of policies with a single, amortized generator.}